keyvank/tsp/src/1-compute.md

 [->+<]      (perform the move operation)
 ```

 These are some very simple and primitive operations you can perform in a Brainfuck program.
-Things get more interesting when you start nesting loops—for example, you can implement multiplication by placing one loop inside another.
+Things get more interesting when you start nesting loops, for example, you can implement multiplication by placing one loop inside another.
 We'll take a much deeper approach to implementing Brainfuck programs in the later sections.

-Now that you're convinced real programs can be implemented using Brainfuck, we're ready to design a minimalistic set of instructions that our processor can execute.
-This instruction set will be just powerful enough to allow us to write a compiler that translates Brainfuck programs into these instructions.
+Now that you're convinced real programs can be implemented using Brainfuck, I have good news for you: Brainfuck's specification is almost identical to the instruction set we designed for our processor in the previous sections!
+In fact, you can directly translate each character in a Brainfuck program into an instruction for our processor.
+We even wrote a simple compiler that does exactly this in the previous sections!

-To test whether everything works correctly, we'll use a sample Brainfuck program that calculates and outputs numbers from the Fibonacci sequence.

-## Brainfuck
+## A playground

-Before trying to build anything with Brainfuck, let's write an interpreter for this language first!
-The original Brainfuck machine specification has 30000 memory-cells, each storing a 8-bit byte (Unsigned integer between 0 to 255).
+I would like us to dig deeper into Brainfuck, but it's a bit hard to try running and debugging these programs on our simulated hardware.
+So, let's set that processor aside and instead learn this wonderful language using an interpreter or compiler that runs on your own computer.
+We'll start by writing an interpreter for the language.

+The original Brainfuck machine specification has 30,000 memory cells, each storing an 8-bit byte (an unsigned integer between 0 and 255).
+First, we will initialize an array of that size.
+Then we'll write a while loop that increments the program counter and jumps back whenever it reaches a `[` or a `]` instruction (remember the `JNZ` instruction we had on our processor?).

+To determine which `]` instruction corresponds to which `[`, we'll maintain a stack.

-The following code is an Brainfuck interpreter written in Python, which executes a "Hello World!" program written in Brainfuck.
+The following code is a Brainfuck interpreter written in Python, which executes a "Hello World!" program written in Brainfuck.

 ```python3=
 code = '''